Enviro & Petroleum Engineer

 thanks

-Asked by it's me about 12 years ago
+Asked by it's me over 12 years ago

 Very solid job prospects for an engineer.
 Keep in mind that the oil sands are much more like a mining operation than traditional petroleum engineering projects.
 There are some insane salaries but you need to check out the laws and regulations as well as tax laws for non-Canadian citizens.
 Most of the oil sands are fairly remote and the weather is bitterly cold in the winter.
 However, it's probably not any worse than working on an onshore platform in terms of being remotely located.
 If you are looking for really insane salaries, check out the mining industry in Western Australia.
 The locations (in and around Karratha) are pretty remote and the cost of living is high (try $300+/night for a hotel not much better than a typical Holiday Inn in the USA) but most of the folks work 3 to 4 weeks on, have their living expenses paid while working and then get 3 to 4 weeks off.
 I met some folks who were high school graduates, told me that made the US equivalent of $100k/year (my Australian friends told me that the salary sounded about right) and go to Bali for their days off.
 Cost of living in Bali is fairly low and you can't beat the scenery.
 Not conducive to family life, but a great way to make some money while you're young.
 The demand for workers has been so high that the folks I met said there were quite a lot of foreigners working there.
 Again, check out the immigration and tax laws.